 Perpetua’s Story

-The Scriptures above remind me of Vibia Perpetua (180-203 AD), a young woman of faith in Christ.
+Vibia Perpetua (180-203 AD) was a young woman of faith in Christ.
 Perpetua was 22 at the time of her martyrdom, married and well educated.
-Her mother was a Christian, and her father was a pagan.
+Her mother was a Christian, but her father was a pagan (a believer in false gods).
 Perpetua was a new follower of Jesus, not yet baptized, when she was imprisoned.
-She and fellow believers suffered together in Carthage (modern-day Tunisia, North Africa) because of their allegiance to Christ.
+She and fellow believers suffered together in modern-day Tunisia, North Africa, because of their allegiance to Christ.1

 Jesus is, and was, and always will be God’s Son.
-But at God’s right time, He came down and added on humanity, to become the unique God-man.
-Then Christ lived the life we failed to live, died the death we deserved to die, and rose from the grave to save us from our sins and bring us back to God.
-Jesus’ claims challenged the Roman Empire and the imperial cult’s assertion that Caesar was the divine “son of god.”
+But at God’s right time, He came down and united with humanity to become the unique God-man.
+Then Christ lived the fully obedient life we failed to live, died the death we deserved to die, and rose from the grave to save us from our sins and bring us back to His Father.
+Jesus’ claims challenged the Roman Empire.
+The imperial cult asserted that Caesar was the divine “son of god,” and they hated competition!

 In 202 AD, the Roman emperor Septimius Severus prohibited conversions to Christianity.
 Perpetua, Felicitas (her servant), and other new believers were jailed and sentenced to die.
-Perpetua kept a journal, documenting the Lord’s care for her in prison, just as the Lord sustained Joseph in Bible times (Gen 39:2–23).
-Perpetua declared, “The dungeon became a palace to me, and I would rather have been there than anywhere else.”
+Perpetua kept a journal, documenting the Lord’s care for her in prison, just as He had sustained Joseph in Bible times.2 Perpetua declared, “The dungeon became a palace to me, and I would rather have been there than anywhere else.”
 In that depressing place, she enjoyed sweet spiritual fellowship with the Risen Jesus and His people.
 She learned to be content in Christ, even in the hardest of circumstances.
 Perpetua is an example for us.

-Philippians 1:20-23 Now as always Christ will be exalted in my body, whether by life or by death.
-For to me, to live is Christ and to die is gain.
+Now, as always, Christ will be exalted in my body, whether by life or by death.
+For me, to live is Christ and to die is gain.
 If I am to go on living in the body, this will mean fruitful labor for me.
 Yet what shall I choose?
 I do not know!
 I am torn between the two: I desire to depart and be with Christ, which is better by far.
+(Philippians 1:20-23)

 When Perpetua’s father begged her to deny Jesus, she said: “I cannot call myself any other than who I am, a Christian.”
-While in chains, Perpetua waited on Christ, no matter what.
+While in chains, Perpetua trusted Christ and waited on Him.
 Whether she lived or died.
-Whether her imprisonment ended in release or martyrdom.
+Whether her imprisonment ended in freedom or martyrdom.
 When she realized that she was going to die, she accepted Christ’s hard providence for her, even though it was not what she wanted.

-On the evening before their martyrdom, the believers celebrated the Lord’s Supper, focusing on Christ’s historic death and resurrection for them, His present upholding them, and their future home in glory with Jesus.
-Then, approaching the arena, Perpetua sang Psalms in the strength of the Holy Spirit.
-She died, trusting Christ, even as the crowds mocked her and her fellow believers.
-Perpetua and Felicitas were beheaded, and the others were killed by wild dogs.
+On the evening before their martyrdom, Perpetua and the other believers celebrated the Lord’s Supper, focusing on Christ’s historic death and resurrection for them, His present upholding them, and His future welcoming them home into glory.
+Then, as they approached the arena, they sang Psalms in the strength of the Holy Spirit.
+Perpetua and Felicitas were beheaded, and the other believers were killed by wild dogs.
+They all died, trusting Christ the Savior, even as people mocked them.
+Their eyes were not on the crowds, but on their resurrected Savior.

 Jesus said.
 “I am the resurrection and the life.
 The one who believes in Me will live, even though they die.
 And whoever lives by believing in Me will never die.
 Do you believe this?”
 (John 11:25-26)